Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 Ideal colorDark hazelnut

-TextureDense and persistent
+TextureDense and lasting

-Milk-Based Drinks
+Milk Drinks

 Latte, cappuccino, flat white and latte art

-Trend Oat Milk and Plant-Based Alternatives
+Trend Oat milk and plant-based alternatives

 Star alternativeOat milk

-UsageLatte, cappuccino
+UseLatte, cappuccino

 TrendSustainable and growing

-Classic motifsRosetta, heart, tulip
+Classic patternsRosette, heart, tulip

 Filter Coffee